Photos: Hawks outlast the Grizzlies

 23

-Atlanta Hawks center Clint Capela shoots as Memphis Grizzlies forward Jaren Jackson Jr. (13) defends during the first half of an NBA basketball game Friday, March 8, 2024, in Memphis, Tenn.
-The Hawks won 99-92.
+Atlanta Hawks guard Dejounte Murray (5) handles the ball in the first half of an NBA basketball game against the Memphis Grizzlies Friday, March 8, 2024, in Memphis, Tenn.
+Murray scored 41 and the Hawks won 99-92.
 (AP Photo/Brandon Dill)

 Cookie Settings